 This digital projection globe presents virtual reality without the need for goggles.
 Choose from a variety of programs that appear on the globe…you won’t believe your eyes!

-HoloGLOBE, the app created right here at PCNP/IEO, allows you to view authentic earth-observing satellite data!
+HoloGLOBE, the app created right here at PCNP/IEO in collaboration with Merge Technologies, allows you to view authentic earth-observing satellite data.
+There have been over 1 million downloads!

 You may know Atmosphere, but what about Hydrosphere, Pedosphere, Biosphere?
 Practice using a clinometer, learn about Land Cover protocol, Biometry protocol, and Water Tranparency protocol!